 “Although online shopping is being promoted because of its speed and convenience, we accept not accepting reservations via Facebook during this period, but instead instruct guests to visit the resort's website and contact the hotline to learn about the service to minimize falling into scams,” said Ms. Dong Thi Thu Hong, in charge of sales and marketing at Emerald Ho Tram Resort.

-According to Mr. Do Phuoc Trung, Deputy Director of the Department of Culture, Sports and Tourism, the situation of impersonating fanpages and websites of reputable tourist accommodation establishments has been and is happening complicatedly, not only causing direct damage to consumers but also affecting the reputation of service establishments and the image of the locality.
+According to Mr. Do Phuoc Trung, Deputy Director of the Department of Culture, Sports and Tourism, the situation of impersonating fanpages and websites of reputable tourist accommodation establishments has been complicated, not only causing direct damage to consumers but also affecting the reputation of service establishments and the local image.
 Therefore, it is urgent to coordinate synchronously and drastically between State management agencies, the Provincial Police, the Tourism Association, the media and the tourism business community to protect legitimate rights, prevent and minimize risks to consumers, and enhance the image of professional and friendly tourism.

 In particular, focusing on warnings and orientations to increase vigilance for tourists.
-The Department of Culture, Sports and Tourism will send information about cases of fraud and scams of tourists when booking rooms through social networking sites, along with recommendations and instructions on identifying scams on the internet, to media agencies inside and outside the province, requesting support in spreading information so that tourists have more opportunities to access complete, official information.
-The Department also compiles a list of star-rated tourist accommodation establishments, focusing on building reputation with links, phone numbers, emails, etc., published on the website of the Department and the Provincial Tourism Association to increase search channels and access to reputable service addresses for tourists.
+The Department of Culture, Sports and Tourism will send information on cases of fraud and scams of tourists when booking rooms through social networking sites with recommendations and instructions on identifying scams on the internet to media agencies inside and outside the province, requesting support in spreading information so that tourists have more opportunities to access complete, official information.
+The Department also makes a list of star-rated tourist accommodation establishments, focusing on building reputation with links, phone numbers, emails, etc., published on the website of the Department and the Provincial Tourism Association to increase search channels and access to reputable service addresses for tourists.

-Tourism businesses need to continue to proactively protect themselves and their customers' legitimate rights; continuously post warnings about fake Facebook on their digital information pages; strengthen network management, promptly detect fake pages and continuously send fake page reports to the parent company to request page blocking; support customers in reporting to the nearest police agency when detecting signs of fraud and deposit appropriation.
+Tourism businesses need to continue to proactively protect themselves and their customers' legitimate rights; continuously post warnings about fake Facebook on their digital information pages; strengthen network management, promptly detect fake pages and continuously send fake page reports to the parent company requesting to block the page; support customers in reporting to the nearest police agency when detecting signs of fraud and misappropriation of deposits.

-"The Department is also discussing with the Provincial Tourism Association to issue warnings via SMS messages on mobile networks, and at the same time recommending to the Ministry of Culture, Sports and Tourism and the National Tourism Administration the above fraudulent methods and tricks so that there can be a general warning nationwide," added Mr. Do Phuoc Trung.
+"The Department is also discussing with the Provincial Tourism Association to issue warnings via SMS messages on mobile networks, and at the same time recommending the Ministry of Culture, Sports and Tourism and the National Tourism Administration to warn against the above scam methods so that a nationwide warning can be issued," added Mr. Do Phuoc Trung.

 Article and photos: DANG KHOA